 - 1. Schedule a re-test time with an available instructor. - 2.
-Practice for a minimum 2 hours on each needed skill in the Clinical Lab. - 3.
-After practice, have a clinical instructor observe skill performance and offer suggestions. - 4.
+Practice for at least the minimal time identified by faculty on each needed skill in the Clinical Lab. - 3.
+After practice, have a peer review observe skill performance and offer suggestions. - 4.
 Re-test at scheduled time.

-\Only 3 attempts are permitted for each skill.
+Only 3 attempts are permitted for each skill.
 Failure to achieve this will result in the student's inability to progress in the Nursing Program.